jfrog/charts/stable/pipelines/README.md

 ### Special Upgrade Notes

-While upgrading from Pipelines 1.x to 2.x and above charts, Due to breaking changes in rabbitmq subchart (6.x to 7.x chart version when `rabbitmq.enabled=true`) and postgresql subchart(8.x to 9.x chart version when `postgresql.enabled=true`) please run below manual commands (downtime is required)
+While upgrading from pipelines chart version 1.x to 2.x and above, due to breaking changes in rabbitmq subchart (6.x to 7.x chart version when `rabbitmq.enabled=true`) and postgresql subchart(8.x to 9.x chart version when `postgresql.enabled=true`) please run below manual commands (downtime is required)

 **Note:** Also, Make sure all existing pipelines build runs are completed (rabbitmq queues are empty) when you start an upgrade